 What sort of job is that?

-I’m a luxury travel / wellness / lifestyle writer and communications consultant based in Bangkok, Thailand, and a contributor to CNN Travel, Conde Nast Traveller, Travel+Leisure, Spafinder USA, AsiaSpa, and many other international magazines, guidebooks and newspapers.
+I’m a luxury travel / wellness / lifestyle writer and communications specialist based in Bangkok, Thailand, and a contributor to CNN Travel, Conde Nast Traveller, Travel+Leisure, Spafinder USA, DestinAsian, AsiaSpa, and many other international magazines, guidebooks and newspapers.

-Since 2008 I’ve been a Judge for the annual AsiaSpa Awards, the region’s leading wellness industry awards.
+I’ve been a Judge for the annual AsiaSpa Awards, the region’s leading wellness industry awards from 2008 – 2018.
 I’m also on the Experts Panel as Wellness Travel Expert for Spafinder USA, the world’s biggest wellness marketing and media site.
 I write about hotels, cuisine, resorts and spas.

 Ooh.
-Sounds cool.
+Not a typical job, then.
 How did I get into in this career?

-It’s in my blood, in a way.
 I didn’t have a typical childhood either.
-My father was a career diplomat and an ambassador, and I’ve been a traveler since the age of two.
+I grew up constantly living in different countries around the world.
+My father was a career diplomat and an ambassador, and I’ve been travelling since the age of two.
 I was born in Bangkok, raised in embassies and educated at international schools in Washington DC, Bangkok, New Delhi, Tokyo and New York City.

 I’m a bookworm and love stories.
 I love discovering new hotels, old buildings, unique people, and the stories behind them, from the humblest bamboo beach hut to extravagant luxury resorts and crumbling old palace hotels.
 I’m fascinated by places and people that have a unique character or history.